-In accordance with 42 CFR §431.10, when the Medicaid agency does not directly conduct a function, it supervises the performance of the function and establishes and/or approves policies that affect the function.
+In accordance with 42 CFR § 431.10, when the Medicaid agency does not directly conduct a function, it supervises the performance of the function and establishes and/or approves policies that affect the function.
 All functions not performed directly by the Medicaid agency must be delegated in writing and monitored by the Medicaid Agency.
 Note: More than one box may be checked per item.
 Ensure that Medicaid is checked when the Single State Medicaid Agency (1) conducts the function directly; (2) supervises the delegated function; and/or (3) establishes and/or approves policies related to the function.
+Note: Medicaid eligibility determinations can only be performed by the State Medicaid Agency (SMA) or a government agency delegated by the SMA in accordance with 42 CFR § 431.10.
+Thus, eligibility determinations for the group described in 42 CFR § 435.217 (which includes a level-of-care evaluation, because meeting a 1915(c) level of care is a factor of determining Medicaid eligibility for the group) must comply with 42 CFR § 431.10.
+Non-governmental entities can support administrative functions, IT support, and implementation of a standardized level-of-care evaluation tool.
+States should ensure that any use of an evaluation tool by a non-governmental entity to evaluate/determine an individual's required level-of-care involves no discretion by the non-governmental entity and that the development of the requirements, rules, and policies operationalized by the tool are overseen by the state agency.

 Function Medicaid Agency Contracted Entity

 Participant waiver enrollment

 Waiver enrollment managed against approved limits

 Waiver expenditures managed against approved levels

-Level of care evaluation
+Level of care waiver eligibility evaluation

 Review of Participant service plans

 Prior authorization of waiver services

 Utilization management

 Qualified provider enrollment

 Execution of Medicaid provider agreements

 Establishment of a statewide rate methodology

 Rules, policies, procedures and information development governing the waiver program

 Quality assurance and quality improvement activities